 Intermittent fasting helps you lose weight in several ways.
 First, it asks you to eat fewer meals, which means you will be consuming fewer calories.
 Intermittent fasting also changes your hormones to use fat as fuel, which helps you lose weight.

-As stated above, intermittent fasting causes lower insulin levels and an increased amount of human growth hormone levels, which both help you lose weight by burning fat.
+As stated above, intermittent fasting causes lower insulin levels and an increased amount of human growth hormone levels.
+Both of these help you lose weight by burning fat.

 Research shows that the type of fasting associated with intermittent fasting increases your metabolic rate or the rate in which you burn calories by as much as 14 percent.
 This means that intermittent fasting helps you burn fat by asking you to take in fewer calories while boosting your metabolic rate to burn the fat calories that you do eat (9).